zeemEU/file-upload-wordpress-plugin/cloudwok/readme.txt

 == Changelog ==

+= 0.3.6 =
+You can now disable the success message after a successful file upload, via hide_upload_success_message="True".
 = 0.3.5 =
 Added option to show only simple file-upload button in lieu of dropzone via simple_file_upload_button="True" shortcode attribute.
 = 0.3.4 =